fadden/CiderPress2/DiskArc/Disk/DiskCopy-notes.md

 The exact set of values for `formatByte` are debatable -- the Mac 400KB disk should probably be $02 rather than $12 -- but the exact value doesn't seem to be critical.
 Some additional research into the subject can be found in the [nibble-notes](Nibble-notes.md) document.

+The tag checksum must be zero if no tag data is present.
+A note on the discferret site says that the first 12 bytes of the tag data are not included in the checksum, to maintain backward compatibility with an older version of DiskCopy.
+Some experiments with old disk images confirmed this behavior.